SimoneFumagalli/Software_and_Computing/README.md

 ### Results
  The `results` folder contains the best results obtained using different parameters of the Plasticity package.
  The `multiple_clf`function has been used, with and without the validation set.
- At first, the `BCM_Classification` must be imported, together with the Fashion-Mnist and the `fetch_openml` from the `sklearn.datasets`.
+ At first, the `Classification` must be imported, together with the Fashion-Mnist and the `fetch_openml` from the `sklearn.datasets`.
  Then, the Fashion-MNIST dataset must be imported and assigned to the variables X and y.